kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 	// all characters before the first "/" must be a valid subdomain as defined
 	// by RFC 1123.
 All characters trailing the first "/" must be valid HTTP Path
 	// characters as defined by RFC 3986.
 The value cannot exceed 64 characters.
-	//
-	// This field is alpha-level.
-The job controller accepts setting the field
-	// when the feature gate JobManagedBy is enabled (disabled by default).
 	// +optional
 	ManagedBy *string
 }